 What defines the standard?

-matter creates a common basis for controlling smart home products.
+matter establishes a common basis for controlling smart home products.
 This means that one and the same device works in different systems.
 For example, an adapter that listens to Amazon Alexa works with Apple HomeKit, Google Assistant, Samsung SmartThings or another compatible solution as well.
 A matter function called Multi Admin even provides for simultaneous operation in multiple smart home systems.
 Accordingly, family or household members could operate the device with the digital assistant or smartphone app of their choice.
 The last command given applies in each case.

 In addition to the connection between devices, matter also defines other framework conditions.
 For example, the devices communicate at home via local network connections, the control commands from matter do not have to go over the Internet.
 However, the device manufacturers can still have their own cloud service.
 The manufacturer’s app is then responsible for this.
 Among other things, square QR codes that are scanned with the camera help with the setup.
-Similar to what Apple already does with HomeKit.
+Similar to what Apple has long practiced with HomeKit.
 A separate matter logo is intended to identify compatible products in stores.
-It is not yet clear whether it will be used in addition to or as an alternative to the labels of the well-known smart home ecosystems such as Alexa, HomeKit, and SmartThings.
+It will complement the hallmarks of established smart home ecosystems like Alexa, HomeKit, SmartThings & Co.

 A third key pillar of the standard is defined security. matter products are to use blockchain technology, among other things, to be tamper-proof.
 From manufacturing to certification to subsequent firmware updates, changes to the software are registered in a digital, decentralized directory.
 This makes them transparent and traceable at all times.
 So far, blockchains have been used primarily in cryptocurrencies such as Bitcoin. matter will be one of the first applications that does not involve financial transactions.
 Encryption and other security mechanisms are intended to make hacking of matter devices even more difficult, if not impossible.
 Read more about this in the article about the security features of matter.

 Will matter replace other smart home systems?